Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Au pays de Zom

-Looking to feast your eyes on 'Au pays de Zom' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or view the Gilles Groulx-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Planning to check out 'Au pays de Zom' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Gilles Groulx-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "A film-opera divided into nine segments, Au pays de Zom tells a day in the life of Mister Zom, a capitalist infatuated with his own person, whose conformism is only matched by his artistic velleity.
 A thematic sequel to his movie filmed with Mexican peasants, here Groulx asks, by making a business man sing, a second question on happiness: this time about the ones for whom happiness is linked with the possession of overabundance.
 He delivers, by developing the theatrical dimension with great emphasis, a social pamphlet with a strong satirical charge that he himself qualified as a "neo-surrealist fantasy"." .